januaraliosada/super-delivery/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 (Note: A `LICENSE` file is not included in this repository by default.
 You may need to create one.)

+## 10. Recent Improvements

+This section highlights the significant enhancements made to the Super Delivery system, primarily focusing on Phase 1 of the resolution plan.

+### Secure Payment Options

+*   **Stripe Integration**: The application now supports secure online payments through Stripe.
+This includes:
+    *   API endpoints for creating payment intents, confirming payments, and handling Stripe webhooks.
+    *   The `Order` model has been updated to track payment method, status, and transaction IDs.
+*   **Payment Methods API**: A new API endpoint (`/api/payment-methods`) provides a list of available payment options, including credit/debit card and cash on delivery.

+### Scalability and Production Readiness

+*   **PostgreSQL Support**: The backend is now configured to use PostgreSQL for production environments, offering better scalability and data integrity compared to SQLite.
+*   **Gunicorn Deployment**: The application can now be deployed using Gunicorn, a production-ready WSGI server, ensuring better performance and stability under load.
+*   **Configuration Management**: A new `config.py` file provides environment-based configuration, making it easier to manage settings for development, testing, and production.
+*   **Application Factory Pattern**: The Flask application has been refactored to use an application factory pattern, improving modularity and testability.

+### New Files Added

+*   `super_delivery_backend/src/routes/payment.py`: Contains the payment-related API endpoints.
+*   `super_delivery_backend/config.py`: Manages application configurations for different environments.
+*   `super_delivery_backend/wsgi.py`: The WSGI entry point for Gunicorn deployment.
+*   `super_delivery_backend/gunicorn.conf.py`: Gunicorn server configuration file.

+These improvements lay a strong foundation for future development, enhancing the application's core functionality and preparing it for real-world usage.